Let’s talk about feeder workouts…

 The pump you will get after performing 100 reps is unbelievable.

 When I was completely stuck on ego-lifting and smashing as much weight as I could, I hardly felt my muscles being used.
+Want to try a chest feeder workout?
+Read The Best Damn Feeder Workouts For Chest.
+Your chest will explode.

 I distinctly remember throwing up the 100lb dumbbells on shoulder press, killing myself, and probably using every muscle in my body except my shoulders to lift the damn things.
+My shoulders hurt for days on end, my recovery just SUCKED.
+I didn’t feel my shoulders being used, I just wanted to lift some heavy-ass weight.

 Training For The Pump…